The Battle of Worcester, 1651

 Cromwell began a bombardment of the city and attempted to cross the Severn from the south, but his men were beaten back.
 Charles sallied out to attack, but he, too, was unsuccessful and returned without taking any of Cromwell's guns.

 Cromwell constructed a boat bridge across the river, and led his men across.
 They pushed back the royal troops, allowing the main Parliamentary army to cross.
 The Scottish troops broke and fled, turning the royal retreat into a rout.

 Charles quickly launched a counterattack, pushing his opponents back in the east.
-Cromwell was forced to recross the river to support his men, and after 3 hours of hard fighting they pushed the royalists back into Worcester.
+Cromwell was forced to recross the river to support his men, and after three hours of hard fighting, they pushed the royalists back into Worcester.

 The city was surrounded, and troops attempting to flee were quickly captured by Cromwell's men.
 Charles left his bodyguard to hold off pursuit and fled the field.
 In a story that has been told and retold over the years since, he hid from his pursuers in the leafy branches of an oak tree, before eventually making his way to the coast and eventual safety in France.

 The story of the Battle of Worcester in recounted in exhibits at The Commandery, a complex of timber-framed buildings that were used by Charles as his headquarters for the battle.